 In 1938, Kirkland and Ellis were able to lure away a dynamic young trial lawyer from the U.S. Department of Justice named Hammond E. Chaffetz.
 Chaffetz ushered in the modern era of the Firm.
 A brilliant lawyer and leader, he also set the tone for the future steady expansion of the Firm by recruiting outstanding law school students from excellent schools.
 He hired and nurtured many of the lawyers who have since comprised the Firm's leadership.
 Chaffetz also instilled a deep sense of community within our partnership, whose members are proud to have made important contributions to the Chicago Symphony, Steppenwolf, United Way, The University of Chicago and Northwestern Law Schools and other leading civic, charitable and educational institutions.

 Today, Kirkland & Ellis has grown to approximately 1,600 attorneys, and our practice areas have continued to expand to meet the needs of our diverse clientele.
 Kirkland & Ellis partners with clients located throughout the world to obtain cost-effective results in complicated litigation, corporate, intellectual property, restructuring, tax and counseling matters.
-The growing needs of our clients have also led the Firm to open offices in Washington, D.C., New York, Los Angeles, London, San Francisco, Munich, Hong Kong, Palo Alto, Shanghai and, most recently, Beijing, where the Firm's lawyers are expanding the Firm's proud tradition of excellent community service.
+The growing needs of our clients have also led the Firm to open offices in Washington, D.C., New York, Los Angeles, London, San Francisco, Munich, Hong Kong, Palo Alto, Shanghai, Beijing and, most recently, Houston, where the Firm's lawyers are expanding the Firm's proud tradition of excellent community service.